JRL-CARI-CNR-UNIBS/marsha_examples/README.md

 ```
 Then, inside the container you can try the algorithm.

-### Run an example
+### Run the example
-The examples involve a mobile humanoid mannequin sharing workspace with a robot.
+The example involve a mobile humanoid mannequin sharing workspace with a robot.
 As the robot moves from its initial to target configuration, the human's presence in the cell prompts a response from the safety system.
 The compared algorithms are:

 - MARSHA: Dynamically plans a safety-aware path to optimize execution time.
 - SSM: Simply reduces the robot's speed.